Chasing Peaks

 Any pre-requisites?

 You should be able to navigate along paths and tracks.
 If you are a dog walker or regularly walk in unfamiliar areas you will be absolutely fine.
-If you struggle to find a sensible route in your own home town/city or have problems driving to places without a satnav we would recommend our NNAS Bronze course first.
+If you struggle to find a sensible route in your own home town/city or have problems driving to places without a satnav we would recommend our Starter Navigation course first.

 What will you learn?